SoundFonts and SFZ files

 • folder(s) next to the SFZs contains all samples

-Setup Musescore to use a custom SoundFont or SFZ
+Setting up Musescore to use a custom SF2/SF3 or SFZ

-Once the files has been installed on your system, they also need to be loaded into the Synthesizer.
+Once the files has been installed, they also need to be enabled inside the synthesizer window, see Synthesizer.

-If the sound you need is shipped with Musescore, use it by adding instruments onto a score instead, their sounds are already configured properly.
+If the sound needed is shipped with Musescore, use it by adding instruments onto a score instead, their sounds are already configured properly.

-To add a custom sound, choose and add an instrument that use a staff style similar to one your sound would use, then change its sound in the Mixer.
+To add a custom sound, choose and add an instrument that use a staff style similar to the custom sound would relate to, then change its sound in the Mixer.

-To use custom sound more easily, config instruments.xml to create a custom instrument in the "Choose Instruments" menu.
-This link also provide info on how to make a soundfont more compatible with MuseScore 3 such as adding sound change text (eg pizz.) support, adding MIDI CC response etc.
+Advanced users could create custom instruments, see developers' handbook instruments.xml chpater.
+That chapter has info on how to make a soundfont more compatible with MuseScore 3 such as adding sound change text (eg pizz.) support, adding MIDI CC response etc.

 List of downloadable SoundFonts and SFZ